aman08/cleaning_data/Codebook.md

 Codebook

-title: Getting and Cleaning data course project
+Title: Getting and Cleaning data course project

 Variable description in the Tidy Data: